tayo4christ/aura-apraxia-aac/README.md

 This is a research prototype, combining real AI models with simulated logic.
 It is under active development and testing with plans for iterative refinement.
 > See the full [Model Card](MODEL_CARD.md) for intended use, limitations, and responsible-AI notes.

+## ⚠️ Limitations & Scope

+AURA is a **research prototype**, not a clinical or diagnostic tool.

+- The current implementation focuses on a **speech-based pipeline** for Apraxia of Speech.
+- Gesture input and multimodal sensing are **not yet enabled** and are part of planned future work.
+- Evaluation results are based on **simulated data, small-scale testing, and offline analysis**.
+- The system is intended to **support**, not replace, qualified speech and language therapists.

+All findings and demonstrations should be interpreted within this research and exploratory context.

 ## 🧠 License

 MIT License – for research, non-commercial, and educational use.